eProsima/vulcanexus/docs/rst/tutorials/core/qos/persistency/persistency.rst

 DDS XML profiles <https://fast-dds.docs.eprosima.com/en/{FASTDDS_BRANCH}/fastdds/xml_configuration/xml_configuration.html>`_).

-Usually a single configuration file is enough but this tutorial requires two independent persistent databases (for writer and reader) in order to show persistency advantages.
+Usually a single configuration file is enough but this tutorial requires two independent persistent databases (for writer and reader) in order to show the persistency advantages.

 In the working directory of choice (henceforth */home/tutorial/*) create two files: